brummer10/XUiDesigner/README.md

 If you wish you could add a Virtual MIDI Keyboard to the UI for a faust synth.

 When going to save your work, the best choice is pre-selected in the format selector, change that only when you know what you do.
+XUiDesigner save the generated source code as git repository to make it easy to share your work.
+The source code could be used to build LV2 plugs capable to run on Linux or Windows based machines.
+MacOS is currently not supported.

 Control widgets could be created and moved/resized freely around in the top Window.
 A grid could be displayed and widgets could snap to grid (left, right, Center) to order them easily.